 The output changes as Housewives with Children start to tune in from 7am – shifting to more news, features and entertainment led content.
 The final hour changes yet again as the output becomes much more light-hearted for audiences preparing to pack the kids off to school.

 With more speech output than their commercial counterparts and large audiences tuning in, BBC Local Radio is usually top of the ‘most wanted’ list for many Radio Media Tours (RMT’s).
 However, the remit for BBC Local Radio is to provide content geared towards listeners aged 50 and over who aren’t well served elsewhere.
 Stories about busy mums on the school run or even a national story sans a doorstep local angle aren’t going to resonate with BBC planners, producers and audiences alike.
 But a news or features story geared towards a more mature audience will.

-Broadcast PR 101 is a one-hour workshop for PR and Marketing teams, covering what assets need to be developed to reach different broadcast platforms, the basic fundamentals of broadcast PR and to learn more about programmes and their audiences.
-If you’d like to arrange for ON to present a free to your team… get in touch!
+Broadcast PR 101 is a half hour workshop for PR and Marketing teams, covering what assets need to be developed to reach different broadcast platforms, the basic fundamentals of broadcast PR and to learn more about programmes and their audiences.
+If you’d like to arrange for ON to present your team… get in touch!

 Ellen Ockey, Co-Director at ON

 Comments are closed.